-Blood clots in the leg veins (deep vein thrombosis), on the lungs (pulmonary embolus), heart attacks and strokes can occur after any major surgery.
-The simplest way of reducing this risk is early mobilization (exercises and walking).
+Blood clots in the leg veins (deep vein thrombosis) and blood clots on the lungs (pulmonary embolus) can occur after any major surgery.
+The simplest way of reducing this risk is early mobilisation (exercises and walking).
 Whilst in hospital you may also be prescribed a daily injection of heparin, (a blood thinning drug) or a tablet.
 These may continue when you are discharged and for up to six weeks after surgery, but you will be given clear instructions before you leave the hospital.